-As disclosed in the significant accounting policies, all right-of-use assets which are considered zero cost concessionary leases (other than vested improvements as defined in FM Reg 17A(1)) are measured at zero cost (i.e. not recognised in the Statement of Financial Position balances).
+As disclosed under the material accounting policies, all right-of-use assets which are considered zero cost concessionary leases (other than vested improvements as defined in FM Reg 17A(1)) are measured at zero cost (i.e. not recognised in the Statement of Financial Position balances).

-The exception is vested improvements on concessionary land leases such as roads, buildings or other infrastructure which are reported at fair value in accordance with FM Reg 17A(2).
+The exception is vested improvements on concessionary land leases such as roads, buildings or other infrastructure which are to be recorded at their reportable value in accordance with FM Reg 17A(2).